COVID-19 cases climbing, wiping out months of progress

 The dire situation in some hospitals is starting to sound like January’s infection peak: Surgeries canceled in hospitals in Washington state and Utah.
 Severe staff shortages in Kentucky and Alabama.
 A lack of beds in Tennessee.
 Intensive care units at or over capacity in Texas.

-The deteriorating picture nine months into the nation's vaccination drive has angered and frustrated medical professionals who see the heartbreak as preventable.
-The vast majority of the dead and the hospitalized have been unvaccinated, in what has proved to be a hard lesson for some families.
+The deteriorating picture nine months into the nation’s vaccination drive has angered and frustrated medical professionals who see the heartbreak as preventable.
+The vast majority of the dead and the hospitalized have been unvaccinated.

-“The problem now is we have been trying to educate based on science, but I think most of the education that is happening now is based on tragedy, personal tragedy," said Dr. Ryan Stanton, an emergency room physician in Lexington, Kentucky.

 “Our hospitals are at the brink of collapse in many communities,” said Dr. Steven Stack, Kentucky’s public health commissioner.